Shirani Bandaranayake: Legal grounds for reinstatement

-What transpired on 28 January 2015 was due to a procedural impropriety on the part of the Parliament, which subsequently became a legal impediment to validity of the executive order by President Mahinda Rajapaksa.
-This was rectified by his successor, President Maithripala Sirisena.

 On 6 November 2013, 116 members of Parliament tabled a motion that sought to set up a Parliamentary Select Committee to investigate on 14 charges that had been brought against her.
 Accordingly, the PSC was set up and had several sittings.
 They concluded their inquiry, finding her guilty of 3 of the 14 charges and reported to the Speaker recommending the removal of Dr. Bandaranayake from the Office of the Chief Justice.
 The Parliament debated the findings on 9 and 10 January 2013 and decided to vote for the impeachment on 11 January 2013.

-Due to an error on the part of the government, instead of an address of parliament to the president empowering him to remove the Chief Justice, Parliament on 11 January 2013, voted on a motion of impeachment, that sought to set up a Parliamentary Select Committee to investigate 14 charges that had been brought against her, the problem was, that motion had already been voted upon on 6 November 2012.
+Due to an error on the part of the government, instead of an address of parliament to the president empowering him to remove the Chief Justice, Parliament on 11 January 2013, voted on a motion of impeachment, that sought to set up a Parliamentary Select Committee to investigate 14 charges that had been brought against her.
+However, that motion had already been voted upon on 6 November 2012.

-It was this same motion that had been included on the Order Paper two months earlier, when the UPFA controlled Parliament was preparing to impeachment her.

 On 11 January M. A. Sumanthiran MP, raised the matter and the Speaker adjourned the House for 10 mins to seek clarification.
-In blatant disregard to Parliamentary Procedure he noted that the original motion seeking to set up a PSC 'would suffice' and proceeded with the vote.
+He noted that the original motion seeking to set up a PSC 'would suffice' and proceeded with the vote.
 Mahinda Rajapaksa ratified the impeachment motion passed by Parliament.

-However, in accordance with Article 107[2] of the constitution of Sri Lanka, if a judge is found guilty, Parliament must present an address to the president, requesting him to remove the judge.
-On the contrary what Parliament sent President Rajapakse was the motion of impeachment calling for the setting up of a second PSC and it did not empower President Rajapaksa to remove Dr. Bandaranayake according to the terms of the constitution.
+In accordance with Article 107[2] of the Constitution of Sri Lanka, if a judge is found guilty, Parliament must present an address to the president requesting him to remove the judge.
+However, the motion Parliament sent to President Rajapakse called for the setting up of a second PSC, and it did not empower President Rajapaksa to remove Dr. Bandaranayake according to the terms of the constitution.
 In essence, President Mahinda Rajapaksa acted without legal authority to remove Bandaranayake, eroding the sacking of its legal validity.

-Effectively no vacancy of the office of Chief Justice was created.

-Based on this technical problem, on 27 January 2015 President Sirisena informed Mohan Peiris that the 2013 impeachment of Dr. Bandaranayake was unlawful and as such the appointment of Mohan Peiris was void Ab initio.
+Based on this technical problem, on 27 January 2015, President Sirisena informed Mohan Peiris that the 2013 impeachment of Dr. Bandaranayake was unlawful and as such the appointment of Mohan Peiris was void ab initio.
 This removed all obstacles for Dr. Bandaranayake to hold her position as the 43rd Chief Justice and paved the way for her to resume duties on 28 January 2015.
-She resigned from the post on the following day and was succeeded by K. Sripavan the most senior judge of the Supreme Court.
+She resigned from the post on the following day and was succeeded by K. Sripavan, the most senior judge on the Supreme Court.

+Nauru Court of Appeal

+Dr. Bandaranayake has been appointed to the Nauru Court of Appeal as acting President of the Court.